RobbyFresh/FantasyFootball/README.md

 1. Push your code to the same GitHub repository.
 2. Create a new "Project" on Vercel and connect it to your GitHub repository.
 3. Set the "Root Directory" to `frontend`.
-4. Vercel should automatically detect that it's a React application and configure the build settings.
+4. Vercel will automatically detect `yarn.lock` and use the correct build settings.
+If you have any issues, ensure the build command is `yarn build`.
 5. Go to the project "Settings" and navigate to "Environment Variables".
 6. Add a new environment variable:
     *   **Name:** `REACT_APP_API_URL`